isralennon/MSAAI521/deliverables/Paper.md

 As shown in Figure 4, the preprocessed images (center) show the point cloud data converted to BEV perspective and annotations correctly positioned around the ego vehicle.

 **Figure 4**
-*Preprocessed Images with Annotations and corresponding camera images*
+*Preprocessed Images with Annotations and Corresponding Camera Images*
 ![](Resources/BEV.png)